What types of accommodations can you expect for your child?

 Your child’s teacher (or you) could ask a few other parents for permission to share their email addresses and/or phone numbers with you, if they would be willing to send you homework assignment instructions your child missed, or even lend you a book that she forgot to take home.

-Your child could sit at a single desk away from other children when working on multi-step, complex assignments, for better concentration without distractions.
+Your sensory sensitive child could sit at a single desk away from other children when working on multi-step, complex assignments, for better concentration without distractions.

 Accommodations would vary according to your child’s specific needs.
 For example:

-– Your child would be allowed to wear any necessary eyewear prescribed by his doctor or recommended by his OT, including colored lenses and sunglasses indoors.
+– Your child would be allowed to wear any necessary eyewear prescribed by his doctor or recommended by his OT, including colored lenses and sunglasses indoors as part of his sensory diet.

 – Your child would be provided with written directions in a form she can easily read.
 For instance, if she has difficulty reading colored marker on a whiteboard, or white chalk on a blackboard, she would be given a copy of the assignment in black ink on white paper.